UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 ### Immutable data structures

-Another restruction we impose on ourselves if we want to be functional:
+Another restriction we impose on ourselves if we want to be functional:

-All data structures should be immutable.
+> All data structures are immutable.

-Instead of changing data structures, instead we should make copies.
+Instead of changing data structures, we should make copies.

+Hopefully, you've noticed another issue here.

+Pragmatically for these tutorials, since we are working in Python and the aim is to "be more functional" we can simply _treat_ datastructures as immutable.
+If we wanted to, we could use an external library, something like [`pyrsistent`](https://github.com/tobgu/pyrsistent/), to give "immutable versions" of all of the standard Python containers.
+But for simplicity and readability, we don't do that.

 ### Side-effect free - side-effectful bridge

-...
+Finally, in fully functional programming languages, there needs to be some way to affect change or handle a mutable state.
+We've just defined a nice predictable, inteligable set of restrictions.
+But pure functions and immutable datastructures don't have a way to _do_ anything.

+So there should be some kind of bridge to _having an effect_.

+In Haskell this is with an [_actions_ mechanism](https://wiki.haskell.org/Action).
+In Clojure this is with [_atoms_](https://clojure.org/reference/atoms), _agents_, and _actions_.

+More pragmatically, in Python, we don't really have to worry about this.
+Because Python (or Julia) doesn't impose pure functional style.
+We can simply separate the concerns: functional code into certain parts of the code, and effectful code into single responsible places.

 ## λ